Flower CSA Membership

 Our flowers are organically grown and beautifully arranged into lush and luxurious bouquets just for our CSA members once a week for ten weeks through the season!
 Sumptuous dahlias, romantic cosmos and foxglove, bold zinnias, lacy carrot flowers, and cheerful sunflowers; we grow hundreds of different kinds of flowers on our little family farm just south of St. Cloud.

-Currently we have two pickup locations:
+Currently we have these pickup locations:

 - Lowry Hill Meats in Minneapolis, Tuesdays from 11:00AM-6:00PM